Term Dates

 Additional Curriculum Opportunities for our High Prior Attainers

 Across all topic areas, there are several journal articles, newspaper reports and further reading that are provided for students to help further their understanding and encourage a thirst for knowledge.
-This also supports the students in their understanding and application of psychology in the real world.
+This also supports the students in seeing the Psychology; developing their understanding and application of psychology in the real world.

 Waddesdon Church of England School’s Assessment and Feedback Policy.
 At Waddesdon our aim is for assessment to be: